-180 ANALYTIC GEOMETRY

-AND CALCULUS I 5 UNITS
+180 ANALYTIC GEOMETRY AND CALCULUS I 5 UNITS

-C-ID MATH 210, 900S
+C-ID MATH 210, 900S (with MATH 280)

-Prerequisite: "C" grade or higher or "Pass" in MATH 170 and 175, or MATH 176 or equivalent 5 hours lecture
+Prerequisite: "C" grade or higher or "Pass" in MATH 170 and 175, or MATH 176 or equivalent

 Graphic, numeric and analytic approaches to the study of analytic geometry, limits and continuity of functions, and introductory differential and integral calculus.
 Applications involving analysis of algebraic, exponential, logarithmic, trigonometric and hyperbolic functions from a variety of disciplines including science, business and engineering.
-First of three courses designed to provide serious science students with a solid introduction to the theory and techniques of analysis.
+First of three courses designed to provide math, science, and engineering students with a solid introduction to the theory and techniques of analysis.